adebisiomokehinde5/alx-higher_level_programming/README.md

 Versatility: Python is suitable for a wide range of applications, including web development, data analysis, artificial intelligence, machine learning, automation, and more.
 Its versatility has contributed to its widespread adoption in various domains.

 Overall, Python's simplicity, readability, and extensive capabilities have made it a popular choice for developers across different industries.
-Its large and active community ensures ongoing support, updates, and the development of new tools and libraries.end.
+Its large and active community ensures ongoing support, updates, and the development of new tools and libraries.end....